 Immediately after harvest, you’ll want to remove dead leaves and stems from the floor and get them out of the growing room.
 With the moisture and temperature of the room, pests and diseases can spread rapidly in these conditions.

 Before deep cleaning and sanitation, turn off all the equipment in the growing room, besides the extraction fan, which should be running, especially if you use bleach or any other strong-smelling products.

 Start with removing all pots, containers, and any other components placed on the floor from your growing room.
 Next, sweep the area, remove the first layer of dirt, and then use a vacuum cleaner to clean it in detail.

-Make a 5% bleach solution and wipe down the floor with it using a brush.
+After bombing, or removing materials from the grow room, make a 5% bleach solution and wipe down the floor with it using a brush.
 Let the solution dry out for five minutes, and then mop it with hot water.